 The final session on October 8, 2021 focused on Total Quality for Censuses.
 Natalie Shlomo, served as moderator for the following speakers: J. David Brown, (US Census Bureau) "Using Administrative Records to Evaluate the Quality of the 2020 U.S. Census", Owen Abbott, (UK Office for National Statistics) "Busting the Census Count Myth", Stefano Falorsi, (Italian National Institute of Statistics) "The Italian Experience for the Population Census in the Year of COVID" and Christiane Laperrière, (Statistics Canada) "Quality-driven collection operations during the 2021 Canadian Census of Population".
 Nancy Potok (NAPx Consulting) and former chief statistician of the United States served as discussant.

 Review the photo albums of screen shots from the three days of this workshop!

 This final session of the workshop ended with a very special 'memorial' session in remembrance of Lars Lyberg, a beloved, widely respected and influential member of this statistical community who passed away in March of 2021.
 The session was led by Paul Biemer, (RTI International) who reminisced about his interactions over the years with his colleague and friend and then invited others, many of whom also joined in to share their own stories and comments.
 The group was particularly honored that Lilli Japec, Lars’ wife, was able to join and contribute her thoughts.
 It was a poignant way to close the session.

 Next Year in Manchester, England!

 Natalie Shlomo, the conference chair for next year's ITSEW workshop asked everyone to put ITSEW 2022 on their calendars.
-Planning next year for a person-to-person event she reported that the tentative dates were September 5-6, 2022.
+Planning next year for an in-person event the tentative dates are August 31 to September 2, 2022.
 Mark this on your calendars!